a-little-world/little-world-design-system/README.md

 The GitHub Action workflow automatically handles publishing when you push to the `main` branch with changesets.
 No manual publishing is required.

-**Note:** The `pnpm release` command is no longer needed since GitHub Actions handles the entire release process automatically.

 ## Individual Package Releases

 You can release individual packages by creating changesets that only affect specific packages: